 The Time Is Right

 Video game design represents a vibrant and fast-growing part of the entertainment industry.
-Who doesn’t want to be involved in an industry that provides amusement and entertainment for, according to the Entertainment Software Association, 63 percent of the American public?
+Who doesn't want to be involved in an industry that provides amusement and entertainment for, according to the Entertainment Software Association, 63 percent of the American public?
 Talk about job stability.
-And with digital content—including games, add-ons, mobile apps, and social networking games making up 53 percent of games sales in 2013, the industry is solid and thriving.
-But you’ll need to be at the top of your game to succeed within this competitive, fast-changing field.
+And with video game hardware and accessories—including games, add-ons, controllers, and game systems making up 30.4 billion in sales for 2016, the industry is solid and thriving.
+But you'll need to be at the top of your game to succeed within this competitive, fast-changing field.

 Mobile Makes Its Move

 With CD-ROMs and computer games going the way of the dodo, mobile and tablets are the top current gaming platforms.
 In fact the Entertainment Software Association states that 44 percent of gamers play games on their smartphone and another 33 percent play on a wireless device.
 While these platforms are soaring, don't count out dedicated game consoles, such as Wii U, Xbox One and PS4.
 Fifty-one percent of American households own a game console and those that do, often own two.

 Here are median annual salaries for video game industry jobs: